EGaraldi/corecon/paper/paper.md

 Another foreseen improvement is the integration of `CoReCon` with the pandas module (@pandas), in oder to return a pandas DataFrame when fetching a constraint.
 This will open up the possibility to employ the wide array of feaure available through pandas within `CoReCon`.

-Finally, we plan to include informations about the cosmology assumed in deriving a given constraint, alongside functionalities to convert the data to a target cosmology.
+Finally, I plan to include informations about the cosmology assumed in deriving a given constraint, alongside functionalities to convert the data to a target cosmology.

 # Pledge to the EoR community

 `CoReCon` is an open and collaborative project by its own nature.
-We strongly believe it can be an useful tool for the EoR community, but it can only thrive and be so through collaborative effort.
-We ask everyone that finds this module useful for their research to contribute and enrich the constraints collection providing new entries.
+I strongly believe it can be an useful tool for the EoR community, but it can only thrive and be so through collaborative effort.
+I ask everyone that finds this module useful for their research to contribute and enrich the constraints collection providing new entries.

 # Acknowledgements

-We acknowledge in advance the community that -- we are sure -- will help making `CoReCon` a complete and valuable module.
+I acknowledge in advance the community that -- I am sure -- will help making `CoReCon` a complete and valuable module.
-We are grateful to Benedetta Ciardi, Martin Glatzle, Aniket Bhagwat and Adam Schaefer for useful comments, discussions and beta-testing.
+I am grateful to Benedetta Ciardi, Martin Glatzle, Aniket Bhagwat and Adam Schaefer for useful comments, discussions and beta-testing.
-We are thankful to the community  developing and maintaining the `numpy` (@numpy) software package, upon which `CoReCon` is built, and
+I am thankful to the community  developing and maintaining the `numpy` (@numpy) software package, upon which `CoReCon` is built, and
 `matplotlib` (@matplotlib), employed for the data visualization in the `CoReCon` documentation.

-[^1]: While ideally we would like to simply ignore the data that are not available through the published paper or the authors themselves, this would limit significantly the number of constraints available.
+[^1]: While ideally I would like to simply ignore the data that are not available through the published paper or the authors themselves, this would limit significantly the number of constraints available.
 In addition, in many cases the retrieve data are quite faithful to the original values.
-We have tested this by retrieving data from plots in publications that also reported the numerical values, and compared the two.
-Finally, we notice that we provide the option of filtering the data based on thier retrieval method, in order to leave the users the freedom to choose which constraints to rely on.
+I have tested this by retrieving data from plots in publications that also reported the numerical values, and compared the two.
+Finally, I notice that I provide the option of filtering the data based on thier retrieval method, in order to leave the users the freedom to choose which constraints to rely on.